Skip to end of metadata

 - Network bandwidth utilization

-- Hardware configuration, including the number of CPUs, amount of memory, and (such as SAN or RAID)
+- Hardware configuration, including the number of CPUs, amount of memory, and storage technology (such as SAN or RAID)

 The platforms referenced in this section refer to platforms that BMC used in testing and do not reflect all of the supported platforms.
 For details about supported platforms, see System requirements for Presentation Server .